 If you can open the Store, but are having problems signing in, check to make sure that you entered the correct Microsoft account and password.
 If the info is correct, but you're still having problems, you might need to reset your password:

 Go to the Reset your password website.

-Choose the option that matches the problem you're having, and then follow the instructions on the screen.
+Choose the option that matches the problem you're having, then follow the instructions on the screen.

-Choose how you want to reset your password, and then follow the instructions.
+Choose how you want to reset your password, then follow the instructions.